-Do you ever get confused as to which needle you should be using?
-Then this useful guide from sewing expert Ann Haughton will help.
+Do you ever ask yourself which sewing machine needle should I be using?
+Then this useful guide to sewing machine needles from sewing expert Ann Haughton will help.

 This is a massive subject!
 So I have decided to concentrate on the basics of domestic sewing machine needles.